JIhaozheng/SUSTech_ESS_Course_Materials/ESS206 Fundamentals of Signal Processing and Data Analysis/README.md

 **Main Focus:** Signal Processing

 Although the course title mentions both *signal processing* and *data analysis*, it mainly focuses on signal processing.
-In my opinion, **data analysis is more important** for us, but it's only briefly mentioned and not much tested in the final.
+In my opinion, [**data analysis is more important**] (ESS206 Fundamentals of Signal Processing and Data Analysis/presentation/From_Data_Fitting_to_Integral_Transforms.pdf)for us, but it's only briefly mentioned and not much tested in the final.

 ## Study Resources